braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/managing_canvases/change_your_canvas_after_launch.md

 If you update the **Delay** or **Window** settings for a Canvas step, only new users entering the Canvas and users that haven't been queued for that step yet will receive the message at the updated delay.
 If a Delay component is the last step in the Canvas, users who reach that step are automatically advanced out of the Canvas and won't receive any newly created steps.

 {% alert note %}
-Stopping a Canvas won’t flush users who are waiting to receive messages.
+Stopping a Canvas will not exit users who are waiting to receive a message.
 If you re-enable the Canvas and users are still waiting for the message, they will receive it (unless the time they should’ve been sent the message has passed, then they won’t receive it).
 {% endalert %}

 {% endtab %}